samplejs/samplejs.github.io/samples/_posts/2000-01-02-operators.md

 description: 'Testing equality, performing comparisons and using logical operators.'
 resources: [
     mdn-guide-expressions-and-operators,
-    mdn-guide-sameness-in-javascript
+    mdn-guide-sameness-in-javascript,
+    docs-equality-operators,
+    docs-isnan,
+    docs-relational-operators,
+    docs-logical-operators,
+    docs-conditional-ternary-operator
 ]
 ---

 ##equality operators

-The JavaScript language provides {% include mdn-link.html label="equality" href="Web/JavaScript/Reference/Operators/Comparison_Operators#Equality" %} and {% include mdn-link.html label="identity" href="Web/JavaScript/Reference/Operators/Comparison_Operators#Identity" %} operators.
+The JavaScript language provides {% include inline-resource.html label="equality and identity operators" resource="docs-equality-operators" %}.
 When using the equality operators, type coercion is allowed to take place &mdash; where as the identity operators return false when types do not match:

 {% include codepen-sample.html title="operators - equality and identity operations" slug="cjhLw" %}